pixbi/duplo/README.md

 During development, everything in the `dev/` directory is copied over as-is *at the end* of the build process.
 This means that files in the directory would replace whatever is built at their respective locations.
-An `index.html` in `dev/` would need to reference the script and the tag manually, e.g.
+The `index.html` in `dev/` would need to reference the script and the tag manually, e.g.

     <html>